Search: 2184 results

 Then all the men of Israel began coming to the king.
 They asked the king, "Why did our brothers, the men of Judah, sneak the king away and help the king and his household cross the Jordan -- and not only him but all of David's men as well?"

-And Joab said to Amasa, Is it well with thee, my brother?
-And Joab took Amasa by the beard with his right hand to kiss him.
+And Joab said to Amasa, Are you well, my brother?
+And Joab took Amasa by the beard with the right hand to kiss him.

 Now, a man, stood over him, of the young men of Joab, - and said - Whosoever is well pleased with Joab, and whosoever pertaineth to David, let him follow Joab.